As an Amazon Associate I earn from qualifying purchases.

 Life has been interesting lately.
 I’m really starting to fade in the energy department.
 All the demands on me at the moment are starting to ware me down so I’m doing my best to ensure that, at the very least, I’m getting good nutrition at every meal.

-I’ve fallen off the low carb band wagon a couple of times in the past 2 months, but have somehow managed to climb back on.
-I’ve given up any hope of making progress towards my goals for now.
+I’ve fallen off the low-carb bandwagon a couple of times in the past 2 months, but have somehow managed to climb back on.
+I’ve given up any hope of making progress toward my goals for now.
 With all the stress in my life at the moment I’ve decided to simply try to maintain what I have.

 In an odd way, this simple shift has removed a lot of the stress I feel.
 The idea of just maintaining has removed the constant pressure of making progress.
 And less pressure is exactly what I need at the moment.

 So when I set out to make dinner the other night, I knew I had to have some green veggies.
 It had been a while since I had had any broccoli, and I figured there was no better green veggie to give me lots of nutrients.
 At least based on what I had in the fridge.

 So I pulled out that broccoli and started chopping, not really sure of what I wanted to make with it.
 I will say though that the chopping, in and of itself, seemed to be a little therapeutic.
 It was a good way to blow off some steam and kept my mind focused on something other than what was happening with my mom, our move, and Mini Chef.

 But once I had it chopped, my mind blanked.
 I just didn’t have an ounce of creativity left.
 So I turned to my Flavor Bible (affiliate link – amazon), and picked from the list there according to what I had in my fridge.
 And you know what?
 It was fabulous!
 Even my mom loved it and wanted seconds!
 And that’s saying a lot for her right now.